-Natural fiber window treatments ideas bring the beauty of nature inside.
-Whether it’s a curtain, shade, or valance, real or faux wood materials work well in any style of home décor.
+Natural fiber window treatment ideas bring the beauty of nature inside.
+Whether it’s a curtain, shade, or valance, real or faux wood materials work well in any style of home decor.
 The organic textures of natural fiber window treatments are a favorite of interior designers who specialize in green living.

 Living room window treatments made from natural fabric may be more expensive than those made from synthetic materials.
 Even so, most environmentally-conscious homeowners feel it’s worth it.
 A woven natural fiber roller shade can stand on its own, or provide privacy when hung behind drapes or sheer curtain panels.

-If you use a printed fabric on your roman shades, choose one that pulls in colors from the rest of the room for a cohesive result.
-It’s easy to make your own roman shades if you have a sewing machine and a bit of experience sewing by hand.
-Watch this video to see if you’re up to the task:
+If you use a printed fabric on your Roman shades, choose one that pulls in colors from the rest of the room for a cohesive result.
+It’s easy to make your own Roman shades if you have a sewing machine and a bit of experience sewing by hand.

 A roller shade is a designer window treatment option that comes in a vast range of materials, colors, and textures.
 A window shade can be opaque or semi-transparent and paired with a valance or curtain treatment.
 Their quick up-and-down function makes them an excellent choice for eliminating daylight glare in your office or home theater.